syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Convert-HTML-to-PDF-in-Azure-Functions-Windows.md

 ---
-title: Convert HTML to PDF in Azure Functions | Syncfusion
+title: Convert HTML to PDF in Azure Functions on Windows | Syncfusion
-description: Convert HTML to PDF in Azure Functions using Syncfusion .NET HTML converter library.
+description: Convert HTML to PDF in Azure Functions on Windows using Syncfusion .NET Core HTML to PDF converter library.
 platform: file-formats
 control: PDF
 documentation: UG
 ---

-# Convert HTML to PDF file in Azure Functions
+# Convert HTML to PDF file in Azure Functions on Windows

 The Syncfusion [HTML to PDF converter](https://www.syncfusion.com/document-processing/pdf-framework/net/html-to-pdf) is a .NET library for converting webpages, SVG, MHTML, and HTML to PDF using C#.
 Using this library, you can **convert HTML to PDF document in Azure Functions on Windows**.